Building 311 SuperLab PC2 Pilot Project, Curtin University, Bentley

 - Upgrades to existing amenities including toilets and meeting room, in addition to key infrastructure and compliance works

-The stylish and practical building is now serving the needs of Curtin students and faculty promoting deeper engagement with the Science curriculum.
+The stylish and practical building is now serving the needs of Curtin students and faculty while promoting deeper engagement with the Science curriculum.